 The flat rate percentage depends on the business sector that you are in eg architects are 14.5%, photographers are 11% and general building or construction services is 9.5%.

-There is a 1% reduction to the standard flat rate if it is your first year under the scheme.
+There is a 1% reduction to the standard flat rate if it is your first year as a VAT registered business.

 You can only claim VAT on your purchases when it is a capital asset purchase of £2,000 or more.

 The business will still charge your clients/customers VAT at 20%

 From April 2017 HMRC introduced a new category for what they call ‘limited cost traders’.
 This is for businesses that spend less than 2% of their turnover on goods (not services).
 If your business falls under this category the appropriate percentage will be 16.5% regardless of what business sector you work in.

 The business can join this scheme if it has turnover of less than £150,000 per year.

 If you usually receive a repayment each quarter from HMRC you can apply to prepare your returns on a monthly basis.
 This means that you get the refund back quicker.

 So, should my business register?